eddmann/eddmann.github.io/content/about.md

 ---
-date: '2025-03-14 07:56:00'
+date: '2025-07-23 11:00:00'
 title: 'About'
 layout: 'about'
 ---

 Hey there!
 I'm Edd 👋🏻, a problem-solver who enjoys programming.
 With over 15 years of experience, I consider myself fortunate to work in a field I'm passionate about.
-I'm always eager to explore and learn new technologies, sharing my insights and experiences on this blog along the way.
+I'm always eager to explore and learn new technologies, sharing my insights and experiences on this blog and [podcast](https://compiledconversations.com/) along the way.

 ## Projects